RDP vs VPN: what's the difference?

 Benefits of remote desktop

-Remote desktop provides a wide variety of advantages to MSPs, such as:
+Remote desktop provides a wide variety of advantages such as:

-With all the benefits of remote desktop, you want to make sure you are implementing in a secure manner.
-Ensure your remote desktop tools are safe from cyber threats with our webinar, Intruder Alert: Secure Your Remote Access Tools From Cyberattacks.
+With all the benefits of remote desktop, you want to make sure you are implementing it in a secure manner.
+Ensure your remote desktop tools are safe from cyber threats with our eBook, Intruder Alert: Secure Your Remote Access Tools From Cyberattacks.

 A virtual private network (VPN) is another option for providing secure remote access.
 It creates a private and encrypted connection between two networks, allowing users to access their data while working remotely securely.